World Cup draw: Ronaldo's Portugal gets Spain

 However, the Portuguese, who won Euro 2016, and 2010 World Cup titlist Spain will be fully expected to advance from Group B, which also includes two teams specializing in clean sheets: Morocco and Iran.

-Morocco didn't concede in World Cup qualifying while Iran set a record for keeping 12 consecutive clean sheets in the qualifying -- under its Portuguese manager Carlos Queiroz, formerly manager at Real Madrid.
+Morocco didn't concede in World Cup qualifying while Iran set a record for keeping 12 consecutive clean sheets in the qualifying -- under Portuguese Carlos Queiroz, formerly manager at Real Madrid.

 'Major sporting festival'

-Elsewhere debutantes Iceland were given a fairy-tale opener against Lionel Messi's Argentina in Group D, with defending champion Germany landing in a relatively tough group, paired with Mexico, Sweden and South Korea in Group F.
+Elsewhere debutantes Iceland were given a fairy-tale opener against Lionel Messi's Argentina in Group D, with defending champion Germany landing in a relatively tough group, paired with Mexico, Sweden and South Korea in Group F. Messi's countryman Diego Maradona was one of those assisting host Gary Lineker in the draw, dressed in a dark suit with yellow bow tie.

-Russian President Vladimir Putin spoke at the draw and promised the World Cup would be a "major sporting festival," but Friday's proceedings took place against the backdrop of allegations of widespread doping in Russian sport.
+Russian President Vladimir Putin spoke at the draw and promised the World Cup would be a "major sporting festival" but Friday's proceedings unfolded against the backdrop of allegations of widespread doping in Russian sport.

 Earlier Friday, Russian Deputy Prime Minister Vitaly Mutko denied that a state-sponsored doping program ever existed, despite last year's McLaren report -- commissioned by the World Anti-Doping Agency -- finding that more than 1,000 Russian athletes over five years were involved in cover ups.

-Mutko was the Minister of Sport between 2008 and 2016 and there are claims by Grigory Rodchenkov -- a doctor who admitted his part in the affair -- that Mutko knew what was going on.
+Mutko was the Minister of Sport between 2008 and 2016 and is the head of Russia's World Cup organizing committee.
+There are claims by Grigory Rodchenkov -- a doctor who admitted to taking part in the affair -- that he knew what was going on.

 The International Olympic Committee has banned more than 20 Russian athletes who competed at the 2014 Winter Games in Sochi, Russia, the latest three coming earlier in the day.